 Why Is My Dog Vomiting But Acting Normal?

-Dogs who vomit once but maintain normal energy, appetite, and behavior have often experienced simple stomach upset from eating too fast, dietary indiscretion (eating something they shouldn't), or motion sickness.
+Dogs who vomit once but maintain normal energy, appetite, and behavior have usually just eaten too fast, gotten into something they should not have, or had motion sickness.
 What to do: Withhold food for 12 hours while keeping water available, then offer a bland diet (boiled chicken and white rice).
 If vomiting recurs, contains blood, or your dog becomes lethargic, see a veterinarian.

 How Do I Know If My Cat Is Sick?